 These are family attributes you want to show when adding or editing a family.
 These attributes will be optional regardless of their original configuration on the Group Type.

-18 Display Birthdate on Children
+18 Display Birthdate on Adults

-As of Rock v13.4, you can choose to Hide the birthdate field, or make it Optional or Required.
-This is set to Required by default, which you'll want if you're checking in by age.
+Specific to adults, you can choose to Hide the birthdate field, or make it Optional or Required.
+This is set to Hide by default.